chungtit/beamforming/README.md

 There are many intermediate variables in these two papers.
 Some intermediate variables are kept names exactly the same as papers in this code.

 **Keywords:** Two-way relay network, transmitted power, secrecy sum rate (SSR), [Difference of Convex Algorithm](http://www.lita.univ-lorraine.fr/~lethi/index.php/en/dca.html).

-Consider the secrecy sum rate achieved by approaches with set of power Pt = [30 : 1 : 40] (dBW), the number of relays N ∈ {4, 6, 8}.
-Each pair of Pt and N we use 10 sets of randomized data, then getting the average.